A Context for Manifold Calculus: Classification of Homogeneous Functors

 natural in $F$ and $U$.
 (But beware that the summands on the right-hand side are not functors of $U\in\Open\pr M$, because an inclusion of open sets of $M$ may fail to be injective on $\pi_{0}$.)
 Moreover, Lemma \ref{lem:homog_inv} give us equivalences

 Under these equivalences, the map $T_{k-1}\widetilde{F}\pr U\to\widetilde{F}\pr U$ can be identified with the inclusion of the summand

 Hence we obtain equivalences

 natural in $F$ and $U$.
-As we observed right before stating Proposition \ref{prop:inverse}, the right-hand side computes the desired inverse, so we are done. \end{proof} Proposition \ref{prop:inverse} has a refinement when there is a good supply of open sets of $B_{k}\pr M$ of configurations where two or more points are ``close.''
+As we observed right before stating Proposition \ref{prop:inverse}, the right-hand side computes the desired inverse, so we are done. \end{proof}

+Proposition \ref{prop:inverse} has a refinement when there is a good supply of open sets of $B_{k}\pr M$ of configurations where two or more points are ``close.''
 To explain this in more detail, we need a few preliminaries. \begin{warning} Following Warning \ref{warn:op}, we will focus on manifold calculus of \textit{presheaves} for the remainder of this section.
-If $M$ is a manifold and $\cal C$ is a pointed $\infty$-category with small limits, we write $\Homog_{\istp,\exh}^{k}\pr{M^{\op};\cal C}\subset\Fun\pr{\Open\pr M^{\op},\cal C}$ for the full subcategory spanned by the functors that are isotopy invariant, exhaustive, and homogeneous of degree $k$ when viewed as a functor $\Open\pr M^{\op}\to\cal C$. \end{warning}
+If $M$ is a manifold and $\cal C$ is a pointed $\infty$-category with small limits, we write $\Homog^{k}_{\istp,\exh}\pr{M^{\op};\cal C}\subset\Fun\pr{\Open\pr M^{\op},\cal C}$ for the full subcategory spanned by the functors that are isotopy invariant, exhaustive, and homogeneous of degree $k$ when viewed as a functor $\Open\pr M^{\op}\to\cal C$. \end{warning}

 \begin{notation} Let $\cal C$ be an $\infty$-category with small limits, let $X$ be a topological space, and let $F:\Sing X\to\cal C$ be a functor.
-For each subset $A\subset X$, we define $\Gamma\pr{F;A}=\lim_{\Sing A}F.$ \end{notation}
+For each subset $A\subset X$, we define $\Gamma\pr{A;F}=\lim_{\Sing A}F.$ \end{notation}

 \begin{rem} Notation \ref{nota:gamma} is motivated by the following observation: In the situation of Notation \ref{nota:gamma}, suppose that $\cal C=\cal S$.
 By the straightening--unstraightening equivalence, $F$ corresponds to a Kan fibration $p:E\to\Sing X$.
-The naturality of the straightening--unstraightening correspondence gives an equivalence between $\Gamma\pr{F;A}$ and the Kan complex $\Fun_{\Sing X}\pr{\Sing A,E}$ of sections of $p$ over $\Sing A$.
+The naturality of the straightening--unstraightening correspondence gives an equivalence between $\Gamma\pr{A;F}$ and the Kan complex $\Fun_{\Sing X}\pr{\Sing A,E}$ of sections of $p$ over $\Sing A$.

 We can also interpret $\lim_{\Sing X}F$ as a ``twisted cochain.''
 To see this, consider the functors

 where $\fin$ denotes the final vertex functor (dual of \cite[Lemma 3.3.6]{landoo-cat}).
 The functor $\fin$ is initial \cite[Theorem 3.3.8]{landoo-cat}, so we have equivalences